Klopez851/ClarityAPI/README.md

 - Deletion of notes

 ## Note Color
-This is a supporting entity for Notes, it stores all of the users saved colors
 - Creation of a color
 - Updating of a color associated with the user
 - Retrival of all colors associated with the user
 - Deletion of a color

 ## Label
-This entity manages all label related information
 - Creation of custom labels
 - Updating of labels
 - Retrieval of labels associated with the user
 - Deletion of labels

 ## UI Template
-This entity manages all UI templates, whether they be default or user-made
 - Creation of UI Templates
 - Updating of UI Templates
 - Retrieval of UI Templates